nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

-Use case resumes from step 4.
+Use case resumes from Step 4.

 **Use case 3: View a student's details**

-Precondition: The student contact (that contains the details) currently exists in TutorAid.
+Pre-condition: The student contact (that contains the details) currently exists in TutorAid.

 **MSS**

 1. Tutor requests a list of students.
 2. TutorAid shows the list of the students.
 3. Tutor identifies the index of a specific student in the list and requests to view the details of the student at this index.
-4. TutorAid displays all the details of the student corresponding to the index.
+4. TutorAid displays all the details of the student corresponding to the given index.

 Use case ends.